 Local Business License

 There is no single all-encompassing State business license; however, nearly all cities and towns in the state require a business license.
 Nine counties in SC require business licenses, including those shown below.
-Many counties require the business to register with them, generally registering is free though you will need to contact the county for further information.

 City & Town Offices